Living On Campus

 A media lounge with comfortable seating, a microwave for popcorn, and a large screen television with Netflix, cable TV, and blu-ray/DVD capabilities.

 A space created with community in mind.
 It has a full kitchen, dining tables, lounge chairs, and a fireplace.
-Bake-a-thons, board game nights, and group dinners are examples of events hosted in 6:01.
+A few hosted events in 6:01 include Bake-a-thons, board game nights, and group dinners.

 A lounge designed for studying.
 The lounge comes equipped with ergonomic chairs and comfy couches.
 7:01 also has a networked printer for student printing and on-demand hot water for beverages.

-Residence Assistants (RAs) host events every night of the week, making sure there will always be a way to get involved in the residence community.
+Residence Assistants (RAs) host events every night of the week, making sure there is always a way to get involved in the residence community.
 These events are typically held in 6:01.